LAWALSON-T/Chelsea-tweets-Sentiment-analysis/README.md

 #### Twitter scrape and EDA

 #### Sentiment analysis and EDA
+the first phase done on Jupyter notebook the second phase done on Kaggle notebook

 ### Twitter scrape and EDA
 We will be using snscrape sraper for social networking services, scraping 2000 tweets for every 12 hours till the official announcement of the new manager.